 How To Find The Appropriate Plan

-In Germany there’s up to 170 companies offering health insurance.
+There’s up to 170 companies offering German health insurance for foreigners.
 Differences between prices/services concerning public and private options can also be considerable.

 Public health premiums are set at a certain percentage re your income, and result in much competition from healthcare providers regarding the services they provide – though, legally, basic coverage has to be available.